santoshkumarradha/Quantum-condensed-matter-projects/README.md

 # Quantum_projects
-Set of my own codes written during the course of my PhD
+Set of my own codes written during the course of my PhD.
+Almost all of them are in python and to make it easier, have rewritten in jupyter notebooks.
+There might be couple of C/FORTRAN or Julia codes which are designed with work with LAPACK and BLAS libraries.
+All the codes are for internal/personal use and is not meant to be a final user usable version.

 1) solving **finite chain Ionic hubbard model** using Exact Diognalization (possibly to show edge states)
 ![equation](https://latex.codecogs.com/gif.latex?%5Chat%7BH%7D%3D-t%5Csum%5Climits_%7B%3Ci%2Cj%3E%7D%5Bc%5E%5Cdagger_%7Bi%5Csigma%7Dc_%7Bj%5Csigma%7D&plus;h.c%5D&plus;U%5Csum%5Climits_%7Bi%7Dn_%7Bi%5Cdownarrow%7Dn_%7Bi%5Cuparrow%7D&plus;%5Cfrac%7BJ_e%7D%7B2%7D%5Csum%5Climits_%7Bi%5Cin%20CoO_2%7Dn_i)